shun126/DungeonGenerator/README.md

 Or, [Fab](https://fab.com/s/f5587c55bad0) is releasing it under Epic license.
 If you need a license other than the GPL, please consider it.
 Proceeds will be used to fund the development of our game.

-# 🎮 Demo
-[DungeonGenerator Demo](https://github.com/shun126/UE5-DungeonGeneratorDemo) is a sample project for first-person exploration.

-This is an easy to use.
-Simply drop the DungeonGenerateActor into your level, set the grid scale and number of rooms and start generating out your structures.
-Please read the [Wiki](https://github.com/shun126/UE5-DungeonGeneratorDemo/wiki) for more information.

 # 👀 See also
 * [Issues](https://github.com/shun126/UE5-DungeonGeneratorDemo/issues)
 * [Discussions](https://github.com/shun126/UE5-DungeonGeneratorDemo/discussions)